kannancmohan/priX/sample/spring/spring4/README.txt

 Sample 18: Example for autowiring by type
 Sample 19: Example for autowiring constructor
 Sample 20: Example for autowire-candidate set as false
+//Customizing the nature of bean
+Sample 21: Example for Startup and shutdown callbacks using SmartLifeCycle interface